aadit1011/aadit1011/README.md

 -  🤝I'm eagerly looking forward to collaborating on projects in  ML and data science🤖📊

 - ⚡ Fun fact **I love doing what I love.**

--😍I love engaging in tasks like "Dance".
+- 😍I love engaging in activities like "Dance".

 <h3 align="left">Connect with me:</h3>
 <p align="left">